 Published on in Health Tip of the Week

-In these unprecedented times, we know many families are struggling – not only with social isolation, homeschooling and economic stress – but also with managing their children’s behavior.
 Whether your child struggled with disruptive behaviors prior to COVID-19 or if these challenges are new, we hope the following strategies will help provide you with some tools to reduce conflict and improve well-being in your family.

 Below are four strategies to consider when managing disruptive child behavior in the home environment.

 The goal of this strategy is to give attention for behavior you would like to increase and remove attention from behavior you want to decrease.
-First, catch your child being good with praise.
+First, catch your child being good and respond with praise.
 Praise increases the positive behaviors you want your child to show, tells your child exactly what he or she did well, and makes everyone feel good!
 We recommend using specific praise: pair praise words such as “Good job” or “Thanks for” with the specific behavior you observed and want to see more of such as “putting your dishes in the sink.”

 Some examples include “Thank you for sharing with your sister,” “Great job starting that task on your own,” and “I love it when you use your inside voice while I’m on the phone.”
 In addition to verbal praise, rewards can be used as positive reinforcement for children of all ages.

 Next, ignore minor challenging behaviors.
 For minor behaviors such as sass, back talk, tantrums or whining, ignoring is purposefully removing your attention from the child, which includes your words, facial expression and body language.
 Once you start, stick with it.
 You must ignore your child's negative behavior until it stops – which can be challenging, and often, minor disruptive behaviors can get worse before they get better.
 With consistency, your child will start to learn more positive ways to get your attention.
-Follow up your "ignore" phase with praise for the positive target behavior as soon as it is demonstrated.
+Follow up the "ignore" phase with praise for the positive target behavior as soon as it is demonstrated.
 Never ignore serious misbehavior or potentially harmful behavior such as physical aggression or destructive behavior.

 Managing Big Emotions

 For older children and teens, spend a few minutes a day just listening to your child or allowing them to talk about a topic of interest to them.
 Lastly, everyone needs time to “cool off” when they experience big emotions.
-Each person (adults too) should have an identified cool-down spot.
+Each person (adults, too) should have an identified cool-down spot.
 This could be a bedroom, special chair, or even just a spot on the couch they can go to when feeling overwhelmed.

 Consistency and Routine